2025 FCBL season

 The 2025 FCBL season was the 15th season of collegiate summer baseball in the Futures Collegiate Baseball League (FCBL), a collegiate summer baseball league in the Northeastern United States, since its creation in 2010.
-There are 6 FCBL teams.

 The Norwich Sea Unicorns entered the season as two-time defending champions, having defeated the Westfield Starfires, two games to zero, in the league's 2024 championship series.

 Season schedule

 The league is scheduled to operate with six teams during the 2025 season.
 The Brockton Rox ceased operation, with its name taken on by a professional team previously known as the New England Knockouts in the Frontier League.

-The Pittsfield Suns are again scheduled to sit out the season, as Wahconah Park will not be ready.
+The Pittsfield Suns got scheduled to sit out the season, as Wahconah Park was not be ready.
 With an even number of teams in the league, the Road Warriors were dropped from the schedule.

 The season will be played with a 62-game schedule, with the regular season starting on May 28 and concluding on August 9.
 The top four teams in the regular season standing will qualify for the playoffs that start on August 10.